-Upon exercise of the warrants, we will adjust the derivative liability to fair value with any changes recorded in other (expense) income.
-At such time, the derivative liability will also be reclassified to additional paid-in capital, and no further revaluations will be necessary.
+Upon exercise of the warrants, we will adjust the associated derivative liability to fair value with any changes recorded in other income (expense).
+At such time, such derivative liability will also be reclassified to additional paid-in capital, and no further revaluations will be necessary.